kvc0/goodmetrics_rs/README.md

 #### `let _guard = metrics.time("name")`

 * For measuring how long something takes within the given scope of code.
-* Generates a `Histogram` or `ExponentialHistogram` of latency values in nanoseconds, depending on configuration.
+* Aggregates locally into `Histogram` or `ExponentialHistogram`, depending on configuration.
+* Unit for timers is nanoseconds.

 ## Development